AIDropout/Mini/README.md

   <a href="https://github.com/AIDropout/Mini/blob/main/LICENSE"><img src="https://img.shields.io/github/license/AIDropout/Mini"/></a>
 </p>

-Help us build characters that are highly convincing, customizable, and dynamic — from boyfriend to personal secretary.
+Help us build characters that are highly convincing, powerful, and dynamic — from a boyfriend that remembers everything about you to a personal secretary that can manage your calendar and email.

-Make your own `Twilio SMS` Mini powered by `Gemini LLM` with `Web Browsing` & `Quality Filter` in minutes, not weeks ⚡
+Use our lego blocks to create and deploy your own talk & text agent.
+That means your own `Twilio SMS`  mini powered by `Llama 3` with `Web Browsing` & `Proactive Messaging` in minutes, not weeks ⚡

-#### Zootopia character demos:
+#### mini demos:

 - [Boyfriend](https://boyfriend.so)
 - [David Goggins](https://textmini.com/goggins)